 In fact, it’s become such a big business as of late, that AIG recently started selling “reputation insurance” so they can cash in on the growing trend.
-This special insurance will help companies pay the cost of reputation management when a crisis flares up.
+This special commercial insurance Miami will help companies pay the cost of reputation management when a crisis flares up.
 The problem is that this type of insurance perpetuates the myth that reputation management is only needed in a crisis and can be discarded once everything has blown over.
 The truth is that a real reputation management policy is an ongoing strategy that prevents crises from ever surfacing.

 Why Should Reputation Management Be an Ongoing Strategy?

 Many companies want to believe that reputation management is something that can be applied like a band-aid when things get rough.
 But that is a myth.
 In fact, here are 3 ways that an ongoing reputation management strategy is more beneficial than an insurance policy.

 Many companies wait until a crisis pops up before even thinking about reputation management.
 But you can avoid the negative press and publicity, as well as the loss of revenue, by creating a strong reputation management strategy now.
 Creating a strategy before a crisis starts helps prevent future crises from ever happening.
 Why deal with the aftermath of a reputation attack when you could avoid them altogether?

 2. It’s more expensive to deal with an emergency